 Interdisciplinary and interdepartmental majors and concentrations combine coursework in two or more areas of study.
 Interdisciplinary majors and concentrations are linked to the interdisciplinary programs (see Departments of Instruction).
-Interdepartmental majors and concentrations are linked to two or more departments (see Departments of Instruction).

-There are no independent majors or concentrations permitted at this time.
+Independent majors or concentrations are not permitted for Columbia College students at this time.